 The primary method utilized in achieving the investment return objectives is the allocation of assets.
 The Board adopts an asset allocation policy as the framework to ensure the assets are invested in a prudently managed and well diversified portfolio designed to meet the established return targets.
-The strategic target allocation below is intended to accomplish the Board's objectives over time.
-In addition to the target allocations, the Board has established target ranges for each asset class.
-These ranges provide the Board and staff the latitude to exercise management discretion in a tactical manner as appropriate.
+To assist the Board in this decision, the System's investment consultant conducts periodic asset/liability allocation studies that include consideration of projected future liabilities, expected risk, return, correlations for various asset classes, and the System's statutory investment restrictions.